 Serio is not qualified, having no education in regard to big cats, or proper big cat husbandry, nor is he able to care for these cats adequately using a diet of only chicken necks and no other game meat.

 BJWT has no Conservation nor educational value.
 BJWT is a commercial brand.
-Serio began as a private collector who purchased animals as pets, and then saw a way to make money.
+Serio began as a private collector who purchased animals as pets.

 Serio does not know anything about the ethical management of captive wildlife.
 The Mexican Government must also take responsibility for their lack of ethical standards, guidelines and protocols.

-An investigation into BJWT and Eduardo Serio has covered subjects such as lack of care, the exploitation of the animals in his care, the abysmal environment, the constant rotation of cubs bred for him to support his business and the gross misrepresentation of conservation, the glorification and promotion of cub petting and wildlife interaction, the lack of transparency, the hidden and often times doctored documents stating what animals have come and gone from his facility, the legal ramifications of his entities.
+An investigation into BJWT and Eduardo Serio has covered subjects such as lack of care, the exploitation of the animals in his care, the abysmal environment, the constant rotation of cubs bred for him to support his business and the gross misrepresentation of conservation, the glorification and promotion of cub petting and wildlife interaction, the lack of transparency, and lack of up-to-date reporting of numbers to PROFEPA and Semarnat.

 She closed by imploring the CRA “to think long and hard about sending the rescue lions to his zoological park and entertainment facility.”